|That shirt, that hair, that light fixture, that wallpaper! That was me in the 1970’s.

 Since then, I have been fortunate enough to publish a variety books, ranging from movie adaptations to Hello Readers, nonfiction books about sports and animals, even a book for teachers.
 I have written under various pen names, including Mitzy Kafka, James Patrick, and Izzy Bonkers.
 I have even been a ghost writer for other people who were too busy to write their own books!

 I’m probably best known for writing the “Jigsaw Jones” mystery series.
-And if push came to shove, I’d say the sum of those books probably makes for my proudest writing achievement.
+Or, at least, those are the books that brought me some recognition as an author.
 I like those characters, their kindness and decency, with and charm.
 Good tales, well told, I’d say.
 But I’ve also been busy with a number of other projects.
 Six Innings came out in March, 2008, and I’m proud of it.
 It’s published by Feiwel & Friends, in hardcover, and the whole process has been a great experience for me.
 I was thrilled when it was named an ALA Notable Book; finally, after all these years, to see librarians and reviewers take notice of my work.
 I’ll never forget who my real readers are, but it’s always nice when an adult approved, too.

 Bystander (Feiwel and Friends) came out in Fall, 2009.
 It’s an important book for me, as it deals with bullying in a Middle School.
 Hopefully readers will find it tense and exciting and see their world realistically conveyed.
 It was named a 2009 Junior Library Guild Selection and earned many favorable reviews, including this starred review from School Library Journal: “Preller has perfectly nailed the middle school milieu, and his characters are well developed with authentic voices.
 The novel has a parablelike quality, steeped in a moral lesson, yet not ploddingly didactic.
 The action moves quickly, keeping readers engaged.
 The ending is realistic: there’s no strong resolution, no punishment or forgiveness.
 Focusing on the large majority of young people who stand by mutely and therefore complicitly, this must-read book is a great discussion starter.”
 This book has brought me into many middle schools across the country, and it’s been a profound honor (and responsibility) to talk to sophisticated students not only about my life as a writer, but also about issues of compassion, and empathy, and kindness.